parveen1112/travelcomfy/README.md

 configs/bootstrap.js initializes our router.

   ## Client Side - assets folder

+     js/app contains all the client side javascript files.
+     Session is maintained in Session Storage
-      js/app contains all the client side javascript files. client libraries are installed using bower and bundled using requirejs (AMD) styles contains all the less files
+     client libraries are installed using bower and bundled using requirejs (AMD) styles contains all the less files
      resources contains the data.json (Our Data file)

   ## Server Side - api folder